-- Then get clear on who your audience is, who your ideal clients are that you wish to connect with.
+- Get clear on who your audience is, who your ideal clients are that you wish to connect with.

-- Next think about the themes for your content.
-First brainstorm your themes (categories) on a white board, large sheet of paper, or post-it notes.
+- Think about the themes for your content.
+First brainstorm your themes (categories) on a whiteboard, large sheet of paper, or post-it notes.
 Think about problems you solve for your ideal clients.
 Are some related?
 Group them together and see how many overarching themes you have.
 Will you work with a monthly theme or quarterly theme?

-- Also consider scalability of the content.
+- Also, consider the scalability of the content.
 It may start as a blog article, but may also become a SlideShare presentation, a white paper, part of an ebook or a webinar.

 Ensure the topics and theme align with your values and vision, and stick to what you want to be known for.
 But most importantly, always start with your why.

 Schedule time to create your articles as per your plan.
-Be sure to connect with your why before writing.
-For each piece of content, consider the story your content is telling and the purpose.
+Be sure to connect with your purpose before writing.
+For each piece of content, consider the story your content is telling and the relevance to your intended reader.
 Is it to educate, entertain, inform or inspire?

 - Who is the ideal reader?
 Write with them in mind.

 - Be clear on the characters in the story and how you will tell it.
 1st person, 2nd person, 3rd person or a combination of all three?

 - Introduce the article.
 What is the conflict?
 How will you express this?